marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

 as hypervisor.
 The Gentoo live image I have used is the weekly build [install-x86-minimal-20130820](#sha512).

-Working "remotely" through ssh is much more convenient. ssh keys must be generated, a root password set and sshd daemon started.
-The commands below generate a new set of RSA/DSA keys.
+Working "remotely" through ssh is much more convenient.
+RSA/DSA ssh keys must be generated with ssh-keygen, a root password set and sshd daemon started.

 {% highlight console linenos %}
 livecd ~ # ssh-keygen -t rsa -C "gentoo-setup"